Open-Attestation/documentation-website/docs/component/open-attestation.md

 }
 ```
 Note:
-- Every time you run `wrapDocument`, it will create different hashes (in front of every field in the data object), `targetHash` and `merkleRoot`.
+- Every time you run `wrapDocument`, a salt is generated in front of each field in the data object to prevent reversing the obfuscation on fields with easily guessable content. `targetHash` and `merkleRoot` also change.
-- `targetHash` and `merkleRoot` are always the same when wrapping one document.
+- If you are wrapping one document, `targetHash` and `merkleRoot` are equivalent.

 #### Wrapping multiple documents
 ```javascript